shreelvi/AssignmentMgmtSystem/README.md

 - Notification will be sent to the classs professor about student enrollment.
 - While account verification, students are enrolled in the class.
 - More features....

+<p>It is currently under development.
+Browse to the project of repository for work insights.</p>